Upcoming Changes to Event Medical Regulation

 - Reducing ambiguity for organisers, providers and licensing authorities

 The intended commencement date for these regulatory changes has been moved to April 2026.
-At the time of writing, these proposals do not yet constitute new legal requirements.
+At the time of writing, these proposals have not yet been enacted into law.
+There are currently no new statutory requirements in force.

 For reference, organisers may wish to review: